DenverCoder1/jct-discord-bot/README.md

 #### ++join first name, last name, campus, year

 Assigns the user a role based on their campus and year.
 Assigns them their name as a nickname.
-Replaces their Unassigned role with the Assigned role.
+Replaces their Unassigned role with the Student role.
 Once this is done, the bot will introduce them to everyone else in the welcome channel.

 #### ++piglatin lots of words